Saint George's Church, Singapore: History

 St. George's became a civilian church after the British troops left Singapore in 1971.
+In 1973, it was granted parish status as a community church with a dedicated pastor.
 It was gazetted a national monument by the National Heritage Board of Singapore on 10 November 1978, and now serves a multinational Christian congregation in Singapore.

+In 2017, a hundred-year-old tembusu tree within the church's compound was chopped down as it was struck by lightning over the years and the tree was unhealthy.

 The church's timber roof trusses.